Cuba Travel: your questions, our answers

 Sure!
 It will be a pleasure to receive in our hotels all the clients who choose us.
 However, Cuban residents who are in territories where restrictions are active due to significant presence of COVID-19, will not be able to leave these regions until the corresponding authorities decide.

 Yes, samples will be taken from travelers, either at airports, international marinas or any point of entry into the country.
-Results will be available in 24 hours.
-People who test positive will be isolated; while their companions may continue in the chosen accommodation under observation of health personnel.
+Results will be available in 24 hours and can be received by travelers via email.
+If tourists who travel on organized trips by touroperators and travel agencies test positive, they will be isolated in a different hotel or hospital ( if they have symptoms); while their companions may continue in the chosen accommodation under observation of health personnel.

 If you find yourself in this case, you can request the test from the medical team of the hotel where you are staying, or an international clinic if you are staying elsewhere.
 You must wait for 24 hours, enough time for your result to be delivered to you with all the privacy guarantees.
-It is advisable to take the test two days before your departure from Cuba, and its price ranges between 70 and 90 USD (includes medical consultation and health certificate endorsed by the laboratory with your results).
+It is advisable to take the test two days before your departure from Cuba.
+The test includes medical consultation and health certificate endorsed by the laboratory with your results.
+In the case of Varadero, Cayo Coco, Cayo Santa María and Holguín, those travelers who need it, will be able to obtain a PCR test, at their hotel instead of an off-site clinic at a cost of 30 USD.

 Good to have you back!
 You can send us your questions through the email email@example.com or firstname.lastname@example.org